Skip to main content

 interactionsInteraction[]Array of interaction objects representing the interactions belonging to the journey.
 These interactions can originate from CC, UC or Engage platforms.

-agentsAgent[]Array of agent objects involved in the journey
+agentsAgent[]Array of agent objects involved in handling the journey

-transfersCompletedintNumber of warm & blind transfers during the journey
+transfersCompletedintNumber of warm & cold transfers during the journey

 forwardedToQueueintNumber of automated forwards to a CC or UC queue during the journey